 What comes out of it is more like a notebook of reflections, which can be read from cover to cover, or in smaller slices by opening it here and there.
 It contains about 15 vegetarian recipes, suggestions for exercises to build muscle mass or aerobic capacity, and several pages showing yoga poses.

 It is also filled, on each page, with fantastic photographs from her ultra-famous partner, Kilian Jornet.
-He has a keen eye, the trail and ski mountaineering champion.
+The trail and ski mountaineering champion has a keen eye.
 He photographs landscapes in their immensity with a beautiful sensitivity.

 Sky Runner is above all deep and abiding reflections on the richness and beauty of a simple life, turned towards listening to one’s body and intuitions, to the smells of the earth and the sounds of the forest.